-Inventory whitelist: Initial list of software that is installed on the computer.
+Inventory: Initial list of software that is installed on the computer.
 Make sure only software that you want to allow is installed on the computer.
-When you enable application control, all currently installed software is added to the computer's inventory whitelist and allowed to run.
-When a computer is in maintenance mode, any software changes made to the computer are added to the computer's inventory whitelist and allowed to run.
-A computer's software inventory whitelist is stored on the Deep Security Agent and is not displayed in Deep Security Manager.
+When you enable application control, all currently installed software is added to the computer's inventory and allowed to run.
+When a computer is in maintenance mode, any software changes made to the computer are added to the computer's inventory and allowed to run.
+A computer's software inventory list is stored on the Deep Security Agent and is not displayed in Deep Security Manager.

 Maintenance mode: If you are planning to install or update software, we strongly advise that you turn on maintenance mode.
-In maintenance mode, application control continues to block blacklisted software, but allows new or updated software to run and adds it to the computer's inventory whitelist.
+In maintenance mode, application control continues to block software that is specifically blocked by an application control rule, but allows new or updated software to run and adds it to the computer's inventory.
 See Turn on maintenance mode when making planned changes.

 How does application control work?

 - You enable application control in a policy and assign the policy to a computer that is protected by a Deep Security Agent (see Turn on Application Control).